Skip to main content

 Make These Job Offer Acceptance Letters Your Own

-Copy-paste can make an acceptance sound either too cold or too eager.
-A strong job offer acceptance letter should confirm the terms, match the employer’s tone, and leave no doubt about your next step.
+Copying and pasting can make an acceptance sound either too cold or too eager.
+A strong job offer acceptance letter should confirm the key terms, match the employer’s tone, and clearly state your next step.

 ➡️ More practical writing help in our guide how to write a clear workplace letter or email

 Read the offer carefully before replying.
-The acceptance should match the written terms, not just what was said during the interview or phone call.
+Your acceptance should reflect the written terms, not just what was discussed during the interview or over the phone.

 See what to check